TheMaster870/Raspberry-Pi-Security-Camera/README.md

 This how I set it up and the scripts I used.

-Full-Disclosure: I am not an expert with python and Raspberry Pis so I may not be able to answer every question asked but i will try my best
+Full-Disclosure: I am not an expert with Python and Raspberry Pis so I may not be able to answer every question asked but i will try my best

 My Setup:
 Raspberry Pi 3 B+